 Taking on investment risk could allow you to protect some or all of the purchasing power of your retirement income.
 History suggests that, over the long-term, investing in equities (i.e., stocks) can be a good strategy to hedge against inflation.
-VB payments and LIFs/RRIFs will allow you to invest in equities.
+VB payments and LIF/RRIF will allow you to invest in equities.
 Inflation will gradually erode the purchasing power of a CSS pension.

-With VB payments or a LIF/RRIF there is the risk you (and your spouse) may outlive your pension funds.
-Because you don't know how long you will live, making sure the pension funds last for your life (and your spouse's) will require lots of self-discipline, careful planning and monitoring.
+With VB payments or a LIF/RRIF there is the risk you (and your spouse) may not have enough income in your later years.
+Making sure the pension funds provide enough income for your life (and your spouse's) will require lots of self-discipline, careful planning and monitoring.

-Current statistics say that approximately one out of every four Canadians will live to age 90.
+Current statistics say that approximately one out of every four Canadians will live to age 90!

-If you think that long-term interest rates are low now and predict they will increase in the future8, you may not want to set up CSS pension or an annuity now.
+If you think that long-term interest rates are low now and predict they will increase in the future, you may not want to set up CSS pension or an annuity now.
 However, you may need to convert your pension funds to a retirement income.
 VB payments or a LIF/RRIF would allow you to delay converting your pension funds to a CSS pension or a Life Annuity while still receiving a retirement income.